henriquecoelhome-source/CoC_Bot_En/README.md

 ## Step 5 — Prepare the character-sheet spreadsheet

-> 💡 **A ready-made character sheet template is included in this repository** (`Ficha_CoC_en.xlsx`), based on the one created by **Alan** 🏊‍♂️ and fully translated to English.
+> 💡 **A ready-made character sheet template is included in this repository** (`Character_Sheet_CoC.xlsx`), based on the one created by **Alan** 🏊‍♂️ and fully translated to English.
 It's **fully automatic**: Hit Points, Sanity, attributes and skills already come with the calculations built in — just duplicate it and fill in your investigator's data and the rest adjusts itself.
 Download the file, upload it to your Google Drive, open it with Google Sheets (right-click → *Open with* → *Google Sheets*) and follow from step 5.1 below to grant access.
 >
 > In some cases a minor visual glitch can show up on the attributes — a black line appearing on some cells for some reason — but it's purely cosmetic and doesn't affect the calculations or how the bot reads the sheet.